leo0-07/dStorage/README.md

 # asl-sl

+Academia do software livre.

+São Lourenço, Minas Gerais - Brazil.

-the goal of the dStorage class is studdy and implements some other classes.
+the goal of the dStorage meta class is studdy and implements some other classes.

-The project structure need an special atention for github use. the dStorage class give some funcions to create databases, and automaticaly generate an gui and console interface for the class database.
+The project structure need an special atention for learn in github usage.

+the dStorage class give some funcions to create databases, and automaticaly generate an gui and console interface for the data class and database.

 Examples of usage are included in examples directory.

 ## first versions.

 My first studdies are turned to only build an simple environment.

-This environment create sqlite database, and make one integration with this database and Tk **GUI** and __CLI__ simple iterfaces.
+This environment create SQLite database, and make one integration with this database and Tk **GUI** and __CLI__ simple iterfaces.

 On the second moment i try made one CLI interface on same database controlled by base class structures.